bhavish729/bhavish729/README.md

 - 🔭 I’m currently a Graduate Student at New York University
 - 🌱 I’m currently learning everything 😅
 - 👯 I’m looking to collaborate with other content creators 🤩
-- 🥅 2020 Goals: Realese my app idea on both ios and android platforms 🤖
+- 🥅 2020 Goals: Release my app idea on both ios and android platforms 🤖
 - ⚡ Fun fact: I have had some crazy adventures on my motocycle 🏍💨

 ### Connect with me: